carlos-rian/fiap-pos-tech/05-hacka/README.md

 This project is a solution developed for the FIAP POS Tech Hackathon, focused on processing, augmentation, and analysis of image datasets, as well as integration with generative AI models and training of custom models.

 ## Warnings (Files/Directories not available)
 - **src/dataset/dataset_augment/**: The official dataset used in this project is not publicly available, because it is too large to upload to GitHub.
-Request access to the dataset from the [Google Drive link](https://drive.google.com/file/d/1D3fADFR0UmFvyX54-iIRkyGX4QPjZGPa/view?usp=drive_link) provided by the project team.
+Request access to the dataset from the [Google Drive link +100GB](https://drive.google.com/file/d/1D3fADFR0UmFvyX54-iIRkyGX4QPjZGPa/view?usp=drive_link) provided by the project team.
 - **src/models/** The model trained in this project is not publicly available, because it is too large to upload to GitHub.
 Request access to the model from the [Google Drive link](https://drive.google.com/file/d/1gXZm0NloL2bhaJoEXVPDfNri98f00ZZQ/view?usp=drive_link) provided by the project team.